Meet our Creative Director Design AnnKathrin Lundqvist, on the whys and wherefores of design.

 – Definitely!
 If you take eyewear, for example, they have an absolute important function to protect your eyes and aid your eyesight.
 What’s more, they are also great accessories making the individual who wears them look unique and enhance his or her personality.
 A pair of spectacles, sunglasses or optical lenses is a very interesting product because of its relative magnitude and the huge impact it has on the person wearing them.
 The proportions are extremely interesting; although small in size, eyewear communicate with boldness.
 Also, because eyewear has an important function, being placed in your face, it is something that you both see and see through.
 And while clothes only showcase two-dimensionally, frames offer a three-dimensional design.
 Together they become a unity, allowing the bearer to fully explore and present their style and character.

 – Minimalistic mixed with functionality.
 You could call it Scandinavian design with a twist.
 I love asymmetry, when unexpected cuts and shapes create that perfect imbalance.
 Although my wardrobe is predominantly black, you will also find colours like green, blue, brown, burgundy and rust, and also paler shades.
 To make an all-black outfit more interesting I combine different kinds of material and structures.
 But what really makes a look stand out are accessories.
-Having worked in the industry for so many years, my wardrobe is filled with hats, bags, shoes and accessories.
-Some great finds from the 80s and 90s that I combine with vintage pieces and clothes that I’ve designed for myself.
-I like high-quality clothes and timeless design since I want products to have a long life cycle.
+Having worked in the industry for so many years, my wardrobe is filled with clothes, shoes and accessories.
+Some great finds from the 80s to recent years that I combine with vintage pieces and clothes that I’ve designed for myself.
+I like high-quality clothes and timeless design since I want products to have a long-life cycle.
 I plan my purchases carefully to make sure that I can combine with what I already have in my closet.
-As for style icons, I am a fan of Jil Sander, Yohji Yamamoto, Issey Miyake and Stella McCartney.
-They are all very different from each other, but what unites them is their eye and knowledge for construction and fit.
+As for style icons, since I have lived a long life both studying art and design I have so many it is impossible to name all of them.
+What I love in a garment is great construction and fit.